Rain-sy/Structured-Tensor-Regression/README.md

 # Structured-Tensor-Regression

-code for paper 'High-Dimensional Tensor Regression With Oracle Properties'
+This code is used to reproducing the results in the paper:  'High-Dimensional Tensor Regression With Oracle Properties'.